GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Output

-The tool reports static linkage errors for the input class path.
+The tool reports linkage errors for the input class path.
-Each of the static linkage errors contains information on the source class and the destination class of the reference, and has one of the three types:
+Each of the linkage errors contains information on the source class and the destination class of the reference, and has one of three types:
 _missing class_, _missing method_, or _missing field_.

 ### Class Reference Graph and Reachability